 This section does not contain any official recommendations from the core CPython developers.
 It's merely a collection of notes regarding various aspects of migrating to Python 3 as the default version of Python for a system.
 They will hopefully be helpful to any distributions considering making such a change.

-- The pythonX.X (e.g. python2.6) commands exist on some systems, on which they invoke specific minor versions of the Python interpreter.
+The pythonX.X (e.g. python3.6) commands exist on modern systems, on which they invoke specific minor versions of the Python interpreter.
 It can be useful for distribution-specific packages to take advantage of these utilities if they exist, since it will prevent code breakage if the default minor version of a given major version is changed.
 However, scripts intending to be cross-platform should not rely on the presence of these utilities, but rather should be tested on several recent minor versions of the target major version, compensating, if necessary, for the small differences that exist between minor versions.
 This prevents the need for sysadmins to install many very similar versions of the interpreter.

 If the above point is adhered to and sysadmins are permitted to change the python command, then the python command should always be implemented as a link to the interpreter binary (or a link to a link) and not vice versa.
 That way, if a sysadmin does decide to replace the installed python file, they can do so without inadvertently deleting the previously installed binary.

-While technically a new feature, the make install and make bininstall command in the 2.7 version of CPython will be adjusted to create the following chains of symbolic links in the relevant bin directory (the final item listed in the chain is the actual installed binary, preceding items are relative symbolic links):
+While technically a new feature, the make install and make bininstall command in the 2.7 version of CPython were adjusted to create the following chains of symbolic links in the relevant bin directory (the final item listed in the chain is the actual installed binary, preceding items are relative symbolic links):

 python -> python2 -> python2.7 python-config -> python2-config -> python2.7-config

-Similar adjustments will be made to the Mac OS X binary installer.
+Similar adjustments were made to the macOS binary installer.

 The installation commands in the CPython 3.x series already create the appropriate symlinks.
 For example, CPython 3.2 creates: